mckenro/ecommerce/readme.md

 ## Description

-_This project lists pets available for adoption on a web page.
-Users can upload new pets for adoption.
-Users will be able to display pets available for adoption and those that have already been adopted Project is available for review here: https://github.com/mckenro/ecommerce and here: https://mckenro.github.io/ecommerce/_
+_This project uses html, css, bootstrap, Javascript, and JQuery to create a starting point for an ecommerce website.
+The ultimate project will require connection to a database and additional work on the cart portion of the site.
+Project is available for review here: https://github.com/mckenro/ecommerce and here: https://mckenro.github.io/ecommerce/_

 ## Specs